EnMasseProject/enmasse-workshop/README.md

 ## Prerequisites

-This tutorial can either be run from scratch where you install OpenShift, EnMasse and Spark.
+This tutorial can be run from scratch where you install OpenShift, EnMasse and Spark.
 You might also have an environment setup for you with these components, in which case you can skip the parts marked optional.
-When installing from scratch, tutorial uses [Ansible](www.ansible.org) to deploy components to OpenShift.
+When installing from scratch, tutorial requires [Ansible](www.ansible.org) to deploy components to OpenShift.

 To build the java code, you need [Maven](https://maven.apache.org/) already installed on the machine.
 If you don't have that, there is the [official installation guide](https://maven.apache.org/install.html) for doing that.
-Finally, the [OpenShift](https://www.openshift.org) client tools is used.
+Finally, the [OpenShift](https://www.openshift.org) client tools is used for several operations.

 ## Overview

-In this workshop we will be working on 5 different components:
+In this workshop we will be working with 5 different components:

-* EnMasse messaging service
+* An EnMasse messaging service
 * A Spark cluster for doing analytics
 * A Spark driver containing the analytics code
 * A Thermostat application performing command & control of devices
 * One or more IoT device simulators

 The first 2 will be deployed directly to OpenShift and may be already setup for you.
-The thermostat will be built and deployed to OpenShift from your laptop, and the device IoT simulator will be running locally on your laptop.
+The spark-driver and thermostat will be built and deployed to OpenShift from your laptop, and the device IoT simulator will be running locally on your laptop.

 ![deployment](images/demo_deployment.png)